-This graph shows the proposed regional rates requirement for each of Greater Wellington's groups of activities over the next ten years.
-Regional rates include the general, regional transport, river management, stadium purposes, bovine tb and Wairarapa schemes rates, but exclude the water supply levy.
+This graph shows the regional rates requirement for each of Greater Wellington's groups of activities over the next ten years.
+Regional rates include the general, regional transport, economic development, river management, stadium purposes, bovine tb and Wairarapa schemes rates, but exclude the water supply levy.

-- Non-transport rates are fairly flat over the period with the exception of flood protection where increases are due to continued expenditure in Hutt Valley and Wairarapa - Increases in transport rates over the period are to fund investment in public transport infrastructure.
+- · Non-transport rates are fairly flat over the period with the exception of the new EDA rate and flood protection - · Increases in transport rates over the period are to fund investment in public transport infrastructure - · Community includes the cost of funding the Wellington Regional Strategy from 2007 to 2012 - Flood Protection increases are due to continued expenditure in Hutt Valley and Wairarapa.